fayssal93/fastapi-docker-traefik/README.md

 # Dockerizing FastAPI with Postgres, Uvicorn, and Traefik

 ### Development

-Build the images and spin up the containers:
+Build the images and spin up the containers :

 ```sh
 $ docker-compose up -d --build